Art, Craft and Design

 • Photography: for example, portraiture, landscape photography, still life photography, documentary photography, photojournalism, fashion photography, experimental imagery, multimedia, photographic installation and moving image (video, film, animation).

-The first project you will do when we start back at school will have one theme, but will allow you to explore your own personal art style/direction, whether that may be more traditional fine art, photography or Graphic design.
+The first project you will do when we start back at school will have one theme, this will vary depending on whether you are taking Art, Graphics or Photography, but will allow you to explore your own personal art style/direction, whether that may be Fine art, Photography or Graphic design.

 Throughout this mini summer project, you are going to be covering all four assessment objectives, in preparation for the first project in September.